 While cardboard technically can be composted, it doesn’t really work at scale.
 Plus, consumers aren’t tossing full boxes in their home compost heap (and they shouldn’t be).
 Largely, compostable packaging at scale will rely on city compost and yard waste programs to fully close the waste cycle.

-Commercially compostable materials need to be sent to a facility to be properly decayed, one that would be part of certain cities’ waste system.
+Commercially compostable materials need to be sent to a facility to be properly decayed, one that would be part of certain cities’ waste systems.
 As more cities adopt these programs, the easier it will be to maintain a robust compost culture.

 Types of sustainable packaging